Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Related Work

-With the continuous development of deep learning and the emergence of large-scale datasets, fully supervised IML methods have achieved remarkable results.
-For example, Guillaro et al.~\cite{guillaro2023trufor} proposed an IML framework that combines RGB data with noise-resistant fingerprints for IML.
-Chen et al.~\cite{chen2024ean} effectively enhanced the detection of boundary artifacts in IML by refining edge features and leveraging multi-feature fusion.
-Kong et al.~\cite{10883001} leveraged pixel inconsistency to model global and local dependencies, enabling generalizable localization across various manipulation types.
+\textbf{Fully supervised image manipulation localization: } With the continuous development of deep learning and the emergence of large-scale datasets, fully supervised IML methods have achieved remarkable results.
+For example, \cite{guillaro2023trufor} proposed an IML framework that combines RGB data with noise-resistant fingerprints for IML. \cite{chen2024ean} effectively enhances the detection of boundary artifacts in IML by refining edge features and leveraging multi-feature fusion. \cite{10.1504/ijaacs.2024.139383} employs a Siamese network to extract illumination features and integrate them with a U-shaped network to localize manipulated regions. \cite{10.1504/ijaacs.2024.142523} embeds manipulation cues into similarity features to guide the matching process toward suspicious regions. \cite{10883001} exploits pixel inconsistencies to model global and local dependencies, enabling robust generalization to diverse manipulations.